Copyright 1994 - 2019 Bill's Bible Basics

 May God truly bless you in your New Life with Him!
 To assist you in your new-found faith, I suggest that you immediately begin to read your Bible.
 As a new Believer in Christ, it would be good for you to begin by reading the four Gospels which describe in great detail the Birth, Life, Message, Death and Resurrection of Jesus Christ.
 Furthermore, I also advise you to seek out some sort of fellowship with other like-minded Christians who can help you with your walk of faith.

 Lastly, I also encourage you to continue reading the many Scripture-filled articles -- such as this one -- which can be found on the Bill's Bible Basics website.
 These articles will answer many questions you have regarding the Bible and our Christian faith.
 If you are interested in reaching some of your friends with this very same Gospel message, you will be happy to know that it is available in PDF format, in seven different languages at the following URL.
 Each language is a separate PDF file:

 With these thoughts I will bring this series to a close.
 I hope that you have found it informative, and I pray that it has been a blessing and an inspiration in your life.
 If you have enjoyed reading this series, please consider sharing its URL with your online friends.
-If you have an account with Facebook, Twitter, Google+ or any other social networks, I would also appreciate if you would take the time to click on the corresponding link that is found on this page.
+If you have an account with Facebook, Twitter, Tumblr or with any other social network, I would also appreciate if you would take the time to click on the corresponding link that is found on this page.
 Thanks so much, and may God bless you abundantly!